willfurnass/sheffield_hpc/gpu/Theano.rst

 		conda create -n theano python=3.5 anaconda3-2.5.0
 		source activate theano

-Upgrade pip and install the other Python module dependencies which are required
+Install the other Python module dependencies which are required using pip (alternatively these could be installed with conda if you prefer)

-		pip install --upgrade pip
 		pip install theano
 		pip install nose
 		pip install nose-parameterized